LunarG/VulkanSamples/API-Samples/Tutorial/markdown/15-draw_cube.md

 You use the `VK_IMAGE_LAYOUT_PRESENT_SRC_KHR` layout to specify that the image is about to be presented to the display.

-You already took care of this layout transition in the render_pass section by specifying different values for `initialLayout` and `finalLayout` in the description of the color image attachment:
+You already took care of this layout transition in the render pass section by specifying the `finalLayout` as `VK_IMAGE_LAYOUT_PRESENT_SRC_KHR` in the description of the color image attachment:

     VkAttachmentDescription attachments[2];